marktext/marktext/.github/CONTRIBUTING.md

 **Prerequisites:**

-Before you can get started developing, you need set up your build envoriment:
+Before you can get started developing, you need set up your build environment:

-- git
 - Node.js `>=v8.12.0`, npm and yarn
+- Python `v2.7.x` for node-gyp
 - C++ compiler and development tools

 **Additional development dependencies on Linux:**